Lesson 1: The most common types of scams

 Another common scam is known as the “tech support scam.”
 Tech support scammers aim to exploit fear, claiming your computer or mobile device is dangerously ill and needs an immediate, costly cure.
 Don’t buy it: These faux technicians are out to steal your money or your identity, not to save your machine.

 Tech support cons typically start in one of two ways.
-You get an unsolicited phone call or email from someone claiming to work for a brand-name tech company such as Microsoft or Apple.
-Those companies say they do not contact customers unless the customer initiates communication.
-Or, a pop-up or blue screen appears on your computer, mobile phone or tablet with a warning that a virus or other malicious program has infected your device.
+One: You get an unsolicited phone call or email from someone claiming to work for a brand-name tech company such as Microsoft or Apple.
+But keep in mind, those companies say they do not contact customers unless the customer initiates communication.
+Or, two: a pop-up or blue screen appears on your computer, mobile phone or tablet with a warning that a virus or other malicious program has infected your device.
 The message urges you to immediately call a toll-free number or click a link to get technical help or security software.
 You are asked to pay for tech support or other services with a gift card, cash-reload card or wire transfer.
 No legitimate company will ask for payment that way.

 Another commonly reported scam is known as the “grandparent scam.”
 Scam artists will use any leverage they can get to separate you from your money.
 Sadly, that includes exploiting grandparents’ love and concern for their grandchildren, giving rise to a breed of impostor fraud specifically targeting older adults.
 Grandparent scams typically work something like this: The victim gets a call from someone posing as his or her grandchild.
 This person explains, in a frantic-sounding voice, that he or she is in trouble: There’s been an accident, or an arrest, or a robbery.
 To up the drama and urgency, the caller might claim to be hospitalized or stuck in a foreign country; to make the impersonation more convincing, he or she will throw in a few family particulars, gleaned from the actual grandchild’s social media activity.
 They are even using the COVID-19 pandemic to ply on the urgency, saying they are stricken with COVID-19 and need the money fast so they can get treated.